 The research and teaching activities at our institute focus on geometry acquisition and processing, on interactive visualization, and on related areas such as computer vision, photo-realistic image synthesis, and ultra high speed multimedia data transmission.

 In our projects we are cooperating with various industry companies as well as with academic research groups around the world.
 Results are published and presented at high-profile conferences and symposia.
 Additional funding sources, among others, are the Deutsche Forschungsgemeinschaft and the European Union.

-We have a paper on Quantized Global Parametrization at SIGGRAPH Asia 2015.
+We have a paper on Variance-Minimizing Transport Plans for Inter-surface Mapping at SIGGRAPH 2017.

 |May 2, 2017|

 We have a paper on City Reconstruction and Visualization from Public Data Sources at the Eurographics Workshop on Urban Data Modelling and Visualisation 2016.